t0r-onion/ImGui-CMake/README.md

 ninja
 ```

-- If you run in an issue like program could not start correctly build like this:
+- If you run into an issue like program could not start correctly build like this:
 - feel free to change target build path instead of ```out``` you can change it to ```build``` and so on.
   ```bash
   cmake --build out --target ImGui-CMake -j 6